Frequently Asked Questions

-If you graduate from a NC community college with a transfer degree (A.A. or A.S.) with at least a 2.0 grade point average you are guaranteed admission to one of the 16 universities in the UNC system.
-This does guarantee admission to your school of choice or any specific program.
+If you graduate from a NC community college with a transfer degree (A.A. or A.S.) with at least a 2.0-grade point average you are guaranteed admission to one of the 16 universities in the UNC system.
+This does not guarantee admission to your school of choice or any specific program.
 You are still required to meet admissions requirements for that institution.
 There is no substitute for strong academic performance.
 By doing so you improve the chances of getting into your university of choice.

 What is StormTrac?